-The Corporation is continuing its efforts to utilize the buying power of its customer base, where possible, in order to reduce or minimize the increase in cost of bought-in materials and parts.
-While raw materials such as aluminium and titanium are typically supplied on long-term agreements, in general, supply and costs are somewhat out of the Corporation's control.
-Magellan procures raw materials and components necessary to fulfill contractual requirements at competitive prices from the global marketplace.
-To the extent possible, Magellan includes price escalation formulas and other clauses in contracts with its customers to share the risk of price increases in, or lack of availability of, raw materials and components.
+Magellan procures various raw materials and components from a global marketplace in order to fulfill contractual requirements at competitive prices from the global marketplace.
+Price and availability of such raw materials are primarily dictated by global commodity markets.
+To the extent possible, Magellan includes price escalation adjustment formulas and other clauses within customer contracts to help limit the risk of price increases, or lack of availability of raw materials and components.
+During 2021, the COVID-19 pandemic created various supply chain challenges, threatening the availability of certain raw materials and causing cost headwinds to develop for materials and other key elements of the business.
+Such challenges are expected to continue into 2022.
 See "Risks Inherent in Magellan's Business - Fluctuations in availability and prices of raw materials used in production may adversely impact the financial results of the Corporation".